p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 In spite of that, I never found a resource that would have the following features at the same time (but if you did, I invite you to publicly discuss it on [Twitter](https://twitter.com/drzhelnov)):

-* Exhaustive research coverage
+* Exhaustive research coverage.
-* Focus on secondary research only
+* Focus on secondary research only.
-* Rigorous _conduct_ appraisals with replication attempts
+* Rigorous _conduct_ appraisals with replication attempts.
-* Independence proven by full process transparency
+* Independence proven by full process transparency.
-* Full Open Access
+* Full Open Access.
-* Easy to use and friendly to general audiences
+* Easy to use and friendly to general audiences.

 Therefore, I embarked on creating such a resource.

 _History of the project:_ On [July 11, 2019](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commit/70d3bebf1ed70845950aece09122b49f58fe2880), I inititated a study with the aim of creating an exhaustive registry of systematic reviews in orthopedics (in Russian).
-Due to the large volume of records to screen, it was not very successful; however, it still did continue up until [Feb 17, 2020](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commit/d44e7db892a23adb8ca3eeb36cbe55b8e05b7b45), when it went into a 200-day hiatus.
+Due to large volume of records to screen, it was not very successful; however, it still did continue up until [February 17, 2020](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commit/d44e7db892a23adb8ca3eeb36cbe55b8e05b7b45), when it went into a 200-day hiatus.
 Since [September 6, 2020](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commit/ff1f29c87483b355b9541859d4b4c39052046936), the study has continued as [Zheln.com](https://zheln.com), a crowdfunded project.

 ## 7 Objectives: Provide an explicit statement of the question(s) the review will address with reference to participants, interventions, comparators, and outcomes (PICO)